GACE® Paraprofessional Assessment: Identification (ID) Requirements

 - You must present a valid passport that meets all of the ID document requirements.

-- U.S. Non-Citizens testing within the United States must present a passport that meets all of the ID document requirements.
+- If you are not a U.S. Citizen and you are testing within the U.S., you must present a passport that meets all of the ID document requirements.

-- If your passport is not written in English-language letters, you must also present as supplemental ID at least one of the documents listed under Acceptable Supplemental ID Documents.
+- If your passport is not written in English-language letters, you must also present at least one of the documents listed under Acceptable Supplemental ID Documents.
 This document must also contain your name, a recent, recognizable photo, and be in English.

 - Diplomatic and embassy ID cards cannot be used as primary identification in place of a passport.